megzjudge/research/README.md

 # Scholar Alert Pipeline

 Turn Google Scholar alert emails into a searchable, auto-sorting research website — no inbox to check, no manual filing.
 This can be used for any emails you wish to receive.
 You can build this website with 0 coding knowledge, this will explain step by step to someone with no coding knowledge (AI can help if you get stuck).
+Just download the files and follow the steps below.

 ```